ONSdigital/csvcubed/external-docs/docs/guides/command-line/build-command.md

 Building a cube without providing a [qube-config.md](../qube-config.md#configuration) configuration file relies upon the [convention-first approach](../qube-config.md#convention-first-method).

 To build a cube using only a csv data file.
-For guidance on the correct data structure refer to the [Shaping your data](../shape-data.md) guide, the 'canonical approach' is recommended as a good starting point.
+For guidance on the correct data structure refer to the [Shaping your data](../shape-data.md) guide, the 'standard approach' is recommended as a good starting point.

 ```bash
 csvcubed build ./source/cube_data.csv